High-dimensional analysis of ridge regression for non-identically distributed data with a variance profile: Related works

 \subsection{Linear regression for independent but non-identically distributed data}

 While the statistical analysis of linear regression for iid data with a general covariance structure is very well understood, the literature on the study of the linear model for non-identically distributed predictors appears to be scarcer.
 A first analysis of maximum likelihood estimation in standard models (including linear regression) for independent but non-identically distributed data dates back to \cite{beran}.
 More recent works \cite{18-STS694,19-AOS1917}, on statistical inference in linear regression in the so-called model-free framework, allow to consider the setting on non-identically distributed predictors.
 The assumption of independent and identically distributed (iid) data often fails in real-world scenarios.
 This limitation notably appears in fields such as epidemiology \cite{eyre2022effect}, finance \cite{grobys2021we}, neuroscience \cite{tagliazucchi2013breakdown}, and climatology \cite{zscheischler2021evaluating}.
 The recognition of this issue has motivated significant research into the analysis of non-iid data.
 For example, \cite{zhang2022causal} highlights the non-iid nature of data in studies regarding the effectiveness of COVID-19 vaccines.
 They demonstrate that interactions between data points can introduce bias into estimation results.
-Beyond the risk of bias, the non-iid structure of data can also invalidate certain statistical methods. {\JB In response to the limitations of the iid setting, \cite{luo2024roti,atanasov2024risk} have recently proposed robust cross-validation schemes specifically tailored to settings with dependent observations, explicitly accounting for serial correlation and structural instability.
+Beyond the risk of bias, the non-iid structure of data can also invalidate certain statistical methods.
+In response to the limitations of the iid setting, \cite{luo2024roti,atanasov2024risk} have recently proposed robust cross-validation schemes specifically tailored to settings with dependent observations, explicitly accounting for serial correlation and structural instability.
+Here, structural instability refers to features such as regime shifts, structural breaks, time-varying parameters, and changes in the underlying data-generating mechanism, all of which induce non-stationarities that violate the assumptions underlying standard validation procedures.
 More broadly, the problem of cross-validation under dependence has attracted growing attention in the statistical and econometric literature.
-In particular, \cite{rabinowicz2022cross} provide a theoretical analysis of cross-validation procedures for dependent data, highlighting the failure modes of standard random-split approaches and establishing conditions under which modified validation schemes remain consistent.
-Similarly, \cite{yuval2025cross} study cross-validation in contexts, proposing dependence-aware strategies and yield more reliable risk estimates. } The study of dependent data has also garnered growing attention in other domains.
+In particular, \cite{rabinowicz2022cross} provide a theoretical analysis of cross-validation procedures for dependent data, highlighting the failure modes of standard random-split approaches and establishing conditions under which modified validation schemes remain consistent, even in the presence of temporal dependence and mild non-stationarity.
+Similarly, \cite{yuval2025cross} study cross-validation in dependent settings, proposing dependence-aware resampling strategies that preserve the temporal structure of the data and yield more reliable risk estimates.
+Together, these contributions underscore the necessity of adapting validation methodologies when data exhibit non-negligible dependence and structural instability, as is typically the case for financial time series such as realized volatility curves.
+The study of dependent data has also garnered growing attention in other domains.
 In control theory, researchers have made strides in addressing dependencies \cite{nagaraj2020least,tsiamis2023statistical,ziemann2024noise}.
-Similarly, the field of signal denoising has seen advancements with methods that explicitly account for data correlations \cite{sonthalia2023training,kausik2023double}, {\JB and the study of correlated data is a growing topic in high-dimensional statistics \cite{zhang2024spectral,zhang2024matrix}}.
+Similarly, the field of signal denoising has seen advancements with methods that explicitly account for data correlations \cite{sonthalia2023training,kausik2023double}, and the study of correlated data is a growing topic in high-dimensional statistics \cite{zhang2024spectral,zhang2024matrix}.